‘Art carries what is too heavy for language to hold.’ — Amy Sherald

 I acknowledge that I live and work as a settler on Treaty 6 Territory, the traditional lands of the Cree, Saulteaux, Dene, Dakota, Lakota, and Nakota Nations, and the homeland of the Métis Nation.
 I am grateful for the ongoing presence and stewardship of Indigenous communities.
+On this land and in this place, we strive to learn together, walk together, and grow together ‘in a good way.’

 As a teenager, I received early formal training in life drawing at the Banff Centre, and later earned a BFA from Concordia University in Montreal and an MFA from the University of British Columbia in Vancouver.
 I currently live and work in Saskatoon.